Start with the checklist before the first season gets too big.

 Build a first-flock setup without a scattered Amazon cart.

-Start with the cost guide, grab the first-year checklist, then price only the feeder, water, and storage pieces that solve recurring work.
+Start with the cost guide, use the first-year checklist, then price only the feeder, water, and storage pieces that solve recurring work.

 Tools